-Check out our blog for announcements about upcoming department activities, conferences, fellowships and job opportunities, news, and other items of interest.
+Check out our department bulletin for announcements about upcoming department activities, conferences, fellowships and job opportunities, news, and other items of interest.

 Linguistics Society of America

 Includes listings for jobs and support opportunities in linguistics, as well as announcements of upcoming conferences and meetings, recent publications, online resources and tools, fonts, and a directory of linguists from around the world.

 Reed Library: Resource Guide for Linguistics

 A list of linguistics reference books in the Reed College library, as well as links to on-line journal articles, abstracts, and other research materials.

 From the Center for Life Beyond Reed, this page includes information about popular career choices for Reed graduates who majored in Linguistics.
 Includes names and contact information for several alumni volunteers who majored in Linguistics.

 An online catalog of the languages of the world, published by the Summer Institute of Linguistics.
 Lists demographic, taxonomic, and genetic information on most of the world’s languages.